-You can do a number of things to improve site speed.
+You can do many things to improve site speed.
 Below are some of the most common.

 Keep your site updated

 Make sure to always keep your WordPress site and plugins up to date.
-This is low hanging fruit that all sites can benefit from, but it can be easy to forget.
-Ideally, configure your WordPress site and plugins to auto-update and monitor things to make sure the updates work as planned.
+This is low-hanging fruit that all areas can benefit from, but it can be easy to forget.
+Ideally, configure your WordPress site and plugins to auto-update and monitor things to ensure the updates work as planned.
 Be sure to have backups of your WordPress site just in case.